DOB Approx. 1/1/2005

-Aria Tiger is a perfect example of why we need the Big Cat Public Safety Act to pass Congress this year!
+Aria Tiger is a perfect example of why we needed the Big Cat Public Safety Act to pass Congress!
 Aria was most likely the cast off from a cub petting scheme that ended up in the backyard of a private owner who was not subject to any federal oversight by USDA, and who refused for years to comply with rules made at the state level requiring private owners to provide proper vet care.
 Aria suffered the horrific injuries you see below in silence for over four years.
-This has to stop!
-You can make it stop by contacting your member of Congress at the link above every week until they call the bill up for a hearing on the floor.
-We already have enough co-sponsors for the bill to pass, if it can just get a hearing.

 Carole’s Diary Entry 12/10/2019

 Aria Touches Soft Grass